thomashare/Majesti/README.md

 2. Install Gulp globally by opening Terminal or [git bash](https://git-scm.com/downloads) and typing ``npm install --global gulp-cli``.
 This will allow you to use Gulp to setup and maintain your project as well as any future projects.
 You only have to run this once following your Node.js installation.
 **Note:** Git for Windows comes packaged with the git bash shell for working on a Windows machine.

-3. Using Terminal or git bash, change directory to your project folder location and type "``npm init``" and hit Enter to initiate the Node Package Manager.

-4. While still inside your project directory, type ``npm install`` to install the necessary node modules.
+3. While still inside your project directory, type ``npm install`` to install the necessary node modules.

-5. When all of the node modules are finished installing, you can start the proxy server and file watcher by typing "``gulp``" and hitting Enter.
+4. When all of the node modules are finished installing, you can start the proxy server and file watcher by typing "``gulp``" and hitting Enter.

 Allow the gulp command to keep running while you develop your site.
 Anytime you wish to restart development, use Terminal or git bash to change to your project directory and type ``gulp`` and hit Enter.